 - biomass-only boilers and biomass pellet stoves with back boilers.

 The domestic part of this incentive scheme offers regular payments to those, who use a certain type of heating technology in their household.
-The money is paid quarterly for seven years and the amount of money each household can get, depends on the technology used and the amount of the energy produces.
-Therefore, the amount of money that the renewable heat system owners can receive is calculated by each kilowatt hour (kWh) of renewable heat they produce, with the eligible installation, for seven years.
+The money is paid quarterly for seven years and the amount of money each household can get, depends on the technology used and the amount of energy produces.
+Therefore, the amount of money that the renewable heat system owners can receive is calculated by each kilowatt-hour (kWh) of renewable heat they produce, with the eligible installation, for seven years.
 If the household has more than one technology, it is possible to receive payments for each of the system used.
 Applications and payments for the Renewable Heat Incentive are regulated by Ofgem.

 If you already receive other public grants and want to apply for RHI, other grants (including the RHPP) will be deducted in order to avoid getting a double subsidy.
 Tariffs change annually with the Retail Price Index (RPI).